Jehovah's Witnesses and blood transfusions: Acceptance among Jehovah's Witnesses

-Since the elaboration of the blood doctrine to the point of prohibiting transfusion, the majority of Jehovah's Witnesses have adopted the organization's position.
-Those Jehovah's Witnesses who accept the blood doctrine typically hold strongly to their convictions.
-In the August 1998 issue of Academic Emergency Medicine, Donald Ridley, a Jehovah's Witness and organization staff attorney, argued that carrying an up-to-date Medical Directive card issued by the organization indicates that an individual personally agrees with the established religious position of Jehovah's Witness.
+The majority of Jehovah's Witnesses accept the organization's position regarding the medical use of blood, and members who accept the blood doctrine typically hold strongly to their convictions.
+In the August 1998 issue of Academic Emergency Medicine, Donald Ridley, a Jehovah's Witness and organization staff attorney, argued that carrying an up-to-date Medical Directive card issued by the organization indicates that an individual personally agrees with the established religious position of Jehovah's Witnesses.

-In 1958, The Watchtower reported on a particular member of Jehovah's Witnesses who voluntarily accepted blood transfusion, contrary to Watch Tower Society doctrine.
+In 1958, The Watchtower reported about a member who voluntarily accepted blood transfusion, contrary to Watch Tower Society doctrine.
 The organization confirms that members have accepted blood transfusions, despite the imposition in 1961 of a communal shunning policy for willful acceptance.

 In 1982, a peer-reviewed case study of a congregation of 59 Jehovah's Witnesses was undertaken by Drs.
 Larry J. Findley and Paul M. Redstone to evaluate individual belief in respect to blood among Jehovah's Witnesses.
 The researchers stated, "The members of this congregation are adamant in their refusal to accept all blood products...
-Not one of the members stated they would receive a blood transfusion even if their refusal meant death, Almost one-third of the respondents had personally refused blood transfusions".
-However, the study also showed that seven respondents were willing to accept plasma transplants and one member an autotransfusion, both therapies forbidden by Jehovah's Witnesses' doctrine.
+Not one of the members stated they would receive a blood transfusion even if their refusal meant death, almost one-third of the respondents had personally refused blood transfusions".
+However, the study also showed that seven respondents were willing to accept plasma transplants and one member an autotransfusion, both forbidden by Jehovah's Witnesses' doctrine at the time.
 The researchers commented, "There is either some lack of understanding or refusal to follow doctrine among some members".
 The researchers noted that the contact details of the respondents were provided by congregation elders, which may have influenced the responses given.
 Another peer-reviewed study examining medical records indicated a similar percentage of Jehovah's Witnesses willing to accept blood transfusions for their children.
 Young adults also showed a willingness to accept blood transfusions.
 In another study, Jehovah's Witness patients presented for labor and delivery showed a willingness to accept some form of blood or blood products.
-Of these patients, 10 percent accepted whole blood transfusion.
+Of those patients, 10 percent accepted whole blood transfusion.